sohamthirty/Airbnb_Proj_DS/README.md

 ## Problem Statement

-Predicting prices of Airbnb listings across US.
+Predicting prices of Airbnb listings across the United States of America.